|

 Metal cheeks fitted to the tiller can fit around the rudder post.

-Or the tiller can fit into a slot in the rudder-head.
+Or the tiller can fit into a slot in the head of the post.

 The tiller doesn’t have to pivot in the vertical plane but it will certainly make life for the helms-person much easier if it does.